 We fight for all of our clients and we will do everything we can to prevent you from having your probation revoked.
 However, if you violate your probation by committing a serious crime or have multiple technical violations, the court may opt to send you to jail instead of allowing you to remain free.

 If you committed the violation and have a history of serious crimes or repeated violations, we may be able to request the courts offer an alternative to jail time.
 While this is not always successful, we can often present a strong enough case to show that incarceration would hurt your chances at rehabilitation.
-For example, if you repeatedly failed drug tests while on probation, we can ask the court to order outpatient drug counseling so you can continue to attend school.
-If you receive a jail sentence, we can argue you would have to quit school and might not ever finish your degree program.
+Examples include:

 We can handle any type of probation violation case.
 However, some of the most common we see stem from: